boogie-org/boogie/README.md

 The compiled Boogie binary is `Binaries/Boogie.exe`, which can be executed with `mono` or using the wrapper script `Binaries/boogie`.

+### Troubleshooting

+The .NET Core and .NET Framework builds conflict with each other, and thus it is not possible to run both builds in the same directory.
+If you want to switch between builds (or encounter mysterious erros as described in #190), remove all build outputs (e.g., using `git clean -dfx`).

 ## Backend SMT Solver